AZAvein/obs-studio/CONTRIBUTING.rst

    git in the command prompt, it will show you any whitespace issues marked with red.

  - Tabs for indentation, spaces for alignment.
-Tabs are treated as 8-columns wide.
+Tabs are treated as 8 columns wide.

  - 80 columns max